 Moreover, screens give young children instant gratification.
 Children get to watch a show, video or hear a song the second they want it.
 It’s immediately available.

 Instant gratification impacts kids’ ability to wait and be patient.
 These are important life skills that need to be practiced at home, in the community and in schools.
+They significantly impact behavior.

 Good behavior and improved attention and focus in kids results from a variety of movement and independent play activities throughout the day.

-Taking walks, going to the playground or park, sand box play and riding a bike or scooter are a great way to give movement and physical activity.
+Taking walks, going to the playground or park, sand box play, and riding a bike or scooter are a great way to give movement and physical activity.
 Yard games, ball activities, or scavenger hunts are fun ways for kids to play outdoors as well.

 Using alerting sensory strategies during daily routines improves attention and focus in kids.
 (As well as the brain breaks and other sensory activities listed in the previous two sections.)